Chalcedony (Agate, Jasper, Chert and More)

 Chalcedony often occurs as cavity fillings, linings, replacements and fracture fillings.
 It may be found with quartz crystals and/or drusy quartz in geodes.
 It is also found as fracture fillings and replacements of organic material such as petrified wood.
 It has no cleavage and will break with uneven rough to splintery or conchoidal fracture similar to glass (Hausel, 1986, 2009).

-The hardness of chalcedony is 6.5 to 7 on the Moh’s hardness scale.
-The hardness may appear to be lower than quartz (7) depending on porosity and purity as related to the fibrous structure.
+The hardness of chalcedony is 6.5 to 7 on the Moh’s hardness scale, and may appear to be slightly lower than quartz (7) depending on porosity and purity as related to the fibrous structure.
 In other words, the mineral will be able to scratch your car’s windshield.
-Some still think only diamond will scratch a windshield, but if you have ever been in a dust storm around Phoenix, you might take a close look at your windshield because the quartz dust (sand) likely pitted your softer windshield glass.
+Some prospectors are of the erroneous impression that only diamond will scratch a windshield, but if you have ever been in a dust storm, you might take a close look at your windshield because quartz dust (sand) will pit your softer windshield glass.

 The specific gravity of chalcedony is 2.58 to 2.64.
 This is slightly lower than coarsely crystalline quartz because of slight porosity in chalcedony.
 Being so light, it will easily wash out of a gold pan.
 Chalcedony can vary in size from grains to large masses weighing tons.